galetaire/spahousing/pages/posts/cost.md

 The **second chart** shows the year over year evolution of construction costs, in percentage.

-The **third chard** shows the distribution for new homes built, whether if they are Single Family houses or Condominiums.
+The **third chard** shows the distribution for new developments depending on the type of home.
+Historically, the distribution has been around 30% single-family and 70% condominiums.

 # Data sources